blair-robot-project/ScoutingApp2022/README.md

-# Scouting App Base
+# FRC Team 449: Scouting App
-Android scouting app for FRC.
-Has underlying structure, Bluetooth communication, and game independent fields, but does not have game specific fields.
-A fork will be made for Infinite Recharge when it is released.

-<b>This app is in early stages of development.
-It is not ready for use.</b>
+Android scouting app for FRC with Bluetooth data transfer.
+Designed for use on 7" Kindle fires.

+Development for Infinite Recharge specific data fields is underway (but not ready for use).

+__To be used with the Python server:__ https://github.com/carter-wilson/ScoutingServer

-This is version 2 of our 2019 scouting app: https://github.com/carter-wilson/DeepSpaceScoutingApp / https://github.com/carter-wilson/ScoutingServer
+This is version 2 of our 2019 scouting app: https://github.com/carter-wilson/DeepSpaceScoutingApp

 ### Contact the developer
 If you need any help setting up and using this app, developing a scouting app of your own (or a derivative of this one), or anything else, I am more than happy to help.